sagrawalx/tallybot/README.md

 # Todo

-There's all kinds of things that can be done with this bot.
+There are all kinds of things that can and should be done next.
 Here are somethings that are on my radar:

 * The bot should have more graceful error handling.
 * The bot should have better help messages.
-* It would be nice if the bot were easier to set up.
+* It would be nice if the bot were easier to set up and/or if it could run on the cloud.